harrykipper/x210/README.md

 ## Coreboot

-Matthew Garrett has been porting coreboot to the X210: https://forum.thinkpads.com/viewtopic.php?f=80&t=126731 It is still not part of the official coreboot tree, but it may be quite soon.
-So far everything seems to work very well, only the SD card reader is untested.
+Matthew Garrett has been porting coreboot to the X210: https://forum.thinkpads.com/viewtopic.php?f=80&t=126731 It is still not part of the official coreboot tree, but it may be at some point.
+So far everything seems to work very well, except for the SD card reader.
 A compiled coreboot image for the x210 (3rd batch) is provided here.

 Flash coreboot with the following command